Stake on Polkadot

 Should I stake directly or via pools? keyboard_arrow_right

 Nominating directly is better suited for intermediate and pro users.
-The nominated amount has to be greater than minimum active nomination, which is a dynamic value currently at 172 DOT, and you are responsible for making the informed decision of choosing the right validators.
+The nominated amount has to be greater than minimum active nomination, which is a dynamic value currently at around 200 DOT, and you are responsible for making the informed decision of choosing the right validators.
 If the validator misbehaves and gets slashed, both the validator and the nominator could lose some of their assets.

 How much DOT do I need to stake? keyboard_arrow_right